 - When a keyword is spotted within a call transcription

-- If you want this trigger to apply to all numbers in your account, click to turn the Trigger for all Calls toggle on.
+- If you want this trigger to apply to all numbers in your account, select the Trigger for all Calls on.

 - Click + Add Workflow on the right side of the page.

-- Here you will begin to construct the rules for your trigger.
-Use the drop-downs in the If all of the following rules match section to set when the actions you want will occur.
+- Here you will begin to construct the rules for the trigger.
+Use the drop-downs in the If all of the following rules match to set when the actions you want will occur.

-- See Condition Details below for detailed information on each of the condition options.
+- See Condition Details below for information on each of the condition options.

 - “And” operator: to add an “and” rule, use the blue + symbol to the right of the drop-downs you used to create your first rule.